 At Cascade Community Connections, we strive for a fully inclusive society – in which each individual is provided equal access to community services and gainful employment.
 We proudly provide the resources and one-on-one guidance necessary for those seeking assistance with independent living, securing employment and navigating the transition from high school to broader community life.

-Cascade employees are provided thorough training with 1:1 shadowing and in-depth education, giving them the tools to succeed and build their own schedules.
+Cascade employees are provided thorough training with 1:1 shadowing and in-depth education, giving them the tools to succeed.
 Cascade provides a unique, supportive environment where our employees work independently to offer guidance to their clients and collaborate with community members.

 Cascade Community Connections Equal Employment Opportunity Policy